What is diplomatic immunity and how does it apply to Harry Dunn case?

 – Why was Sacoolas not extradited?

-An extradition request, submitted by the Home Office in January 2020, was rejected by the US State Department – who described it as “highly inappropriate”.
+An extradition request, submitted by the Home Office in January 2020, was rejected by the US state department, which described it as “highly inappropriate”.

 President Joe Biden’s administration said the decision not to extradite Sacoolas was “final”.